Ernyoke/ervin-szilagyi-static-site/src/articles/deploy-containers-with-app-runner.md

 ![Event Logs](img-deploy-containers-with-app-runner/event-log.png)

 App Runner provides a default domain, on which our application is publicly accessible.
 If we have a registered domain, we can use that as well with App Runner.
 Moreover, App Runner has integration with Route53, the domain registrar provided by AWS.

+## Features and Limitations

+Like any service in AWS, App Runner has its feature set and its limitations.
+Knowing them is important in making a wise decision when choosing between App Runner and other services with similar functionalities.
+That being said, these are some of App Runner's features and its limitations:

+- App Runner is easy to use, compared to other services like Elastic Container Service (ECS) or Elastic Beanstalk.
+App Runner offers a limited amount of configurations with sane defaults, which means users can bring their containerized applications up and running in a really short period of time.
+- App Runner is entirely managed by AWS, we don't get access to the underlying machine and infrastructure.
+This can be good, since we don't have to bother maintaining and updating this infrastructure.
+This also means, we can not do any adjustments regarding the underlying infrastructure.
+If our application requires some advanced configuration from the container host, we probably won't be able to accomplish that with App Runner.
+- App Runner applications are publicly accessible from the internet.
+They don't require a Security Group and they don't run inside a VPC (even if we give access to the VPC).
+If we would want to have an application accessible only from our corporate network, we are out of luck with App Runner.
+- We can connect our App Runner application to private services (running inside a VPC).
+This means we can use private RDS databases, caching services (Redis, Memcached), etc.
+- App Runner has integration with ECR, X-Ray, CloudWatch Logs, Route 53 services by default.
+App Runner applications can have an IAM role, which means they can securely integrate with other AWS services, such as S3, DynamoDB, Aurora, etc.
+- App Runner can automatically build the container for several development platforms (Python, Node, Java).
+If there is no support for our platform, App Runner can pull images from ECR.

+## Pricing

+In the case of App Runner we pay per hour depending on how much vCPU and memory we provisioned.
+If automatic deployments are enabled, we pay `1$` per month.
+Additionally, we pay for active builds per minute.
+Additional costs may incur for data transfer.

 ## References:

 1. AWS App Runner: [https://aws.amazon.com/apprunner/](https://aws.amazon.com/apprunner/)